jberghoef/wagtail-tag-manager/README.rst

 consent has been given, these tags will be loaded lazily to honor the browser settings (which we can only read using javascript).

-The third option is to mark a tag as ``continue``.
+The third option is to mark a tag as ``delayed``.
 This will ensure the tag will not load on the first page load, but only from the second load forward.

 .. code-block:: python